iamvickyav/interview-preparation/Docker & Conternization/Docker/end-to-end-dockerization-notes.md

 # Docker Session 2 Notes

-In our sample application, we had a Spring Boot application & MySQL Database.
-Initially we started with having both Spring Boot Application & MySQL Database in our local system.
-Then we Dockerized them one by one.
-Based on Dockerization, the connection string to DB from Spring Boot app was changed accordingly.
+Consider we have a Simple Spring Boot application which exposes REST endpoints to fetch Employee records from MySQL Database.

-In Below, we captured step by step on how we Dockerized an entire application from scratch
+In Below, we explained step by step on how we can Dockerize the entire application

 <hr/>

-### Scenario 1 : Both SpringBoot App & DB Running in local (host system)
+### Stage 1 : Both SpringBoot App & DB Running in local (host system)

 <hr/>